Derek Pitman

-Derek Pitman is a British archaeologist, lecturer, presenter, and deputy head of the Department of Archaeology and Anthropology at Bournemouth University, specialised in ancient metallurgy and geophysical prospection.
+Derek Pitman is a British archaeologist, academic, and presenter, specialising in ancient metallurgy and geophysical prospection.
+Associate Professor in Archaeology and Anthropology at Bournemouth University.

 Education and career

 Pitman received his bachelor's degree in Archaeology at Bournemouth University before studying a masters in Archaeomaterials at the University of Sheffield.
 He researched his PhD, entitled “Craft Practice and Resource Perception in the Southern Urals During the Middle Bronze Age” at the University of Sheffield.

 Since 2018 Pitman has led Bournemouth University's excavations at Wytch Farm in Dorset, and he is the survey director of the ongoing Greek-Swedish Palamas Archaeological Project at Thessalian Vlochos, Greece.
 He has also worked and published on Swedish, Spanish, Russian, and New Zealand archaeology.

 Media appearances

-Pitman is a host and co-creator (together with Lawrence Shaw) of the archaeology podcast Career in ruins.
-He has also appeared on multiple episodes of the online revival spin off of the British Archeological TV programme Time Team, Time Team's Tea Time.
+Pitman is a host and co-creator (together with Lawrence Shaw) of the archaeology podcast Career in Ruins.

-In 2021 Pitman was announced as a member of Time Team for their crowd funded revival.
-In addition to being part of the team he presents the companion programme “Dig Watch” that gives behind the scenes access to the production of the new episodes alongside Career in Ruins co-host Lawrence Shaw.
+Pitman joined the revived series of Time Team in 2022 as one of the programme’s archaeologists and presenters.
+Since then, he has appeared in more than a dozen episodes, contributing field expertise on excavations across Britain.
+He featured prominently in the 2023 investigation of Iron Age burials at Wytch Farm in Dorset, working alongside colleague Lawrence Shaw, and has also presented studio segments in special episodes, including the Time Team 2025 preview.